CALL FOR SUBMISSIONS by Working Parties:

 Docomomo Landscapes Book: Selections from the Docomomo Registers

 Docomomo International has approved the preparation of a special thematic book on designed landscapes of the Modern Movement era.
-We invite Docomomo Working Parties to submit up to 3 landscape sites by the deadline of 1 May 2019.
+We invite Docomomo Working Parties to submit up to 3 landscape sites by the extended deadline of 31 July 2019.
 The documents below set out the type of book envisaged, the relevant guidelines and provide a simple template format for brief entries to be submitted.

 Friday, 10 May 2013